Bill of Sale Requirements in Illinois

 There is no official Illinois bill of sale form.
 You may create your own.
 In general, a bill of sale should include the following:

 - Odometer reading.

 - Vehicle identification number (VIN).

 Junked Vehicle Bill of Sale

-To assist you in finding a form, we provide links to generic forms from our sponsors.
+To assist you in finding a form, we provide a free, printable bill of sale form for your use.

 Junked Vehicle Bill of Sale - VSD 658

 Complete this Bill of Sale form when selling or giving away a junked vehicle in IL.

 Submit this form to the IL SOS when selling OR donating a salvage vehicle.